josuneha/AzureBigData-analytics/Hands-on-Lab/HOL-step-by-step-Big-data-and-visualization.md

 ### Task 2: Deploy the model

-1. Open a new Command Prompt from the Azure Machine Learning Workbench, as outlined in Task 1111.
+1. Open a new Command Prompt from the Azure Machine Learning Workbench.

 2. Associate your Model Management account, using the account name you created during setup when you provisioned the Machine Learning Experimentation service.
 Also be sure to use your same resource group you've been using throughout the lab: